mysql-net/MySqlConnector/docs/content/tutorials/connect-ssh.md

 ### If MySQL and SSH Server are different

-If the MySQL Server and SSH Server are running on different computers (and the MySQL Server is reachable from the SSH Server, but not from the client computer), use the following code:
+If the MySQL Server and SSH Server are running on different computers (and the MySQL Server is reachable from the SSH Server, but not from the client computer), use the following C# code:

 ```csharp
 var sshServer = "your ssh server";